-When picking schools to apply to, think about what motivates your child – and remember that for most people, the school picks your child not the other way round.
+Of course, you want a really good school, one that's ideal for your child, with great teaching and facilities to match.
+When picking schools to apply to, think about what motivates your child – and most of us need to remember that when push comes to shove, the school picks your child not the other way round.

 Choosing a school: where to start

 Make an honest list of everything you want for your child, however frivolous or peripheral it may seem.
 But be realistic about your little cherub.
 A not-very-academic child will be much happier in the top half of a non-selective school than bumping along at the bottom of a league table topper.
-And a not-very-sporty child could hate a school where the only high-fives you get in the playground are if you’ve won the school another shining sporting trophy.
+And a not-very-sporty child could hate a school where the only high-fives you get in the playground are if you’ve been selected for the 1st XI or won the school another shining sporting trophy.

 Here are some ideas: